 Private Wastewater Treatment:

 It is the City’s policy to deny requests from developers to install private wastewater treatment facilities within the City’s Water and Sewer Service Area.
-Private wastewater treatment facilities are operated and owned by either a private individual or corporation.
+Private wastewater treatment facilities are generally operated and owned by either a private individual or corporation.
 It is the City’s opinion that these types of facilities are not in the best interest of our community, especially after several years of operation.
 When these facilities cease to be a money making operation, who will foot the bill?

 First Private WWTP – Lanier Beach South (LBS)

-There are two private wastewater treatment facilities inside the boundaries of the City’s Water and Sewer Service Area.
+There were two private wastewater treatment facilities inside the boundaries of the City’s Water and Sewer Service Area.
 The first facility, the Lanier Beach South Wastewater Treatment Facility was purchased by the City in 2004 and decommisioned in 2015.
 This facility was constructed in 1970 and was capable of treating up to 38,000 gallons per day (gpd).

 Above, the Lanier Beach South WWTP was in operation for over 45 yearsand discharged treated effluent directly into Lake Lanier.